Hire a Drupal Developer or Use SimpleReview? (2026 Honest Buyer's Guide)

 - Connect your Drupal repo.
 Paste a GitHub / GitLab / Gitea / Bitbucket URL, or supply SFTP credentials and the agent will work from a private working tree.
 Composer-managed sites are auto-detected via

 composer.jsonat the project root. - Open your Drupal site, click the SimpleReview icon, click the element you want to change, type plain English, click Fix it.
-The agent reads the right override file (or opens the right config YAML) and ships a PR.
+The agent reads the right override file (or opens the right config YAML) and ships a direct site fix.

 What SimpleReview Handles Reliably on Drupal

-This is the bucket where hiring a contractor is overkill.
+This is the bucket where a broad hiring process is usually overkill.
 The agent has the Drupal override system — base theme vs subtheme, contrib vs custom, config vs code — built into its prompt.
-(Sibling write-up with the deeper how-to: How to Fix Drupal 10/11 Sites Without a $90/hr Acquia Specialist.)
+(Sibling write-up with the deeper how-to: How to Fix Drupal 10/11 Sites Without a Specialist.)

 Theme overrides — themes/custom/[theme]/templates/